Ripe wheat field symbolizes insetting through regenerative agriculture to reduce CO₂ emissions and promote sustainable supply chains.

 Improving soil health and biodiversity

-Cost reduction through reduced use of fertilizers, pesticides, machinery and diesel
+Cost reduction through reduced use of fertilisers, pesticides, machinery and diesel

 Long-term crop security and income stability